kean/Nuke/README.md

 ### Memory Cache

-Nuke provides a fast in-memory `Cache` class which is used to store processed images ready to be displayed. `Cache` uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm.
+Nuke provides a fast in-memory cache (`Cache`) which stores processed images ready to be displayed. `Cache` uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm.
 It has a limit which prevents it from using more than ~20% of available RAM.
 As a good citizen `Cache` automatically evicts images on memory warnings and removes most of the images when the application enters background.

 # Requirements<a name="h_requirements"></a>

 - iOS 9.0 / watchOS 2.0 / macOS 10.11 / tvOS 9.0
 - Xcode 9
-- Swift 4.0
+- Swift 4

 # License